Ziv-aflibercept (By injection)

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Black, tarry stools, red or dark brown urine, vomiting of blood or material that looks like coffee grounds

-- Pain in your lower leg (calf), problems with vision, speech, or walking
+- Numbness or weakness on one side of your body, pain in your lower leg (calf), problems with vision, speech, or walking

 - Severe diarrhea, vomiting, or stomach pain